Sorry, there are no results for your query.

 This two-day workshop provides educators with a fresh look at how to engage multilingual learners in rigorous content area learning with a balance of challenge and support.
 The purpose of the workshop is to encourage educators to consider a dynamic set of classroom practices that support multilingual students as they move toward increasing independence and expertise in grade-level content.
 Participants will explore how rigorous, well-sequenced curriculum within the content of meaningful experiences contributes to rich classroom interactions that mediate learning.

+This two-day workshop focuses on writing instruction that supports the use of the Teaching and Learning Cycle as way to empower multilingual writers, not only to produce successful academic writing, but, more importantly, to communicate effectively for a variety of purposes and different audiences.
+We want students to know how to leverage writing as a powerful tool to understand the world, express themselves effectively, learn from one another, and argue for the things they believe in.
+This vision requires intentional, language-focused instruction and is strengthened when it occurs through authentic writing tasks in the content areas.
 In this interactive workshop we will explore a pedagogical approach that apprentices multilingual learners into writing in various academic genres.
-Specifically, we’ll look at examples of this in science and consider how this approach develops multilingual learners’ writing skills and their awareness about how writing works.
-This will allow multilingual learners to become effective and informed writers not only in science but across content areas.
+Specifically, we’ll look at examples of this in science and consider how this approach develops multilingual learners’ writing skills and their awareness of how language works in written form.
+This will allow them to become effective and informed writers not only in science but across content areas